 “Of course not.
 I’m always on your side.”
-I got up and went into the bathroom returning with a tissue box.
+I got up and went into the bathroom returning with a box of tissues.
 I handed it to my cousin.
 “I just know you didn’t get a good look at him.”

 “Whatever.”
 She wiped her face and blew her nose.

-“I called my mom to let her know what happened and she was going to get your mom.
+“I called my mom to let her know what happened, and she’s going to get your mom.
 They’re on their way home.”

 She nodded.
 “I’m going to go wash my face.”